tabbybyte-technologies/minion/README.md

 A Bun-based Node.js CLI tool for AI-powered command execution with built-in safety features.

+> **Note:** Minion is intended for quick execution of small to medium _ad hoc_ tasks on the command line, not for large or complex projects.

 ## Prerequisites

 - [Bun](https://bun.sh) runtime (install with: `curl -fsSL https://bun.sh/install | bash`)
-- An API key for your chosen AI provider (OpenAI, Anthropic, or local LLM)
+- An API key for your chosen AI provider (OpenAI, Anthropic, Google Generative AI, or local LLM)

 ## Features

 - 🔒 **Safe Command Execution**: Built-in allowlist and dangerous command detection
-- 🤖 **Multiple AI Providers**: Support for OpenAI, Anthropic, and local LLM endpoints
+- 🤖 **Multiple AI Providers**: Support for OpenAI, Anthropic, Google Generative AI, and local LLM endpoints
 - 🛡️ **Safety First**: Dry-run mode and comprehensive safety guardrails
 - 🚀 **Cross-Platform**: Works on macOS, Linux, and Windows
 - ⚡ **Fast**: Built with Bun for optimal performance